yanbinc2/ME_alg/README.md

 2. "main_phase5.ipynb"

-    Function: The main fuction for phase 5 of the ME algorithm.
+    Function: The main function for phase 5 of the ME algorithm.

     Input: Following files specified by the path are the input data.
 These files are the examples.
 The users may have their own input data.

        PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> To specify the region index.

-       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle' --> This is the true lables for the accuracy evaluation.
+       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle' --> This is the true labels for the accuracy evaluation.

        PATH6='./Data/NCT_VGG16_K200_mergedseedclasslabels_version2.txt' --> This is the merged results given by the phase 4.